Haditha massacre: Legal proceedings

-James Mattis' actions
+James Mattis's actions

 In his memoir Call Sign Chaos, then I Marine Expeditionary Force commander James N. Mattis explains his experience and actions in relation to the Haditha massacre.
 He states he read "more than nine thousand pages" of investigative material.
 He concluded that "several have made tragic mistakes, but others had lost their discipline", which is why he recommended courts-martial for some Marines but not for others.
 The battalion commander was not aware of the details on the same day of the incident, and the killings were brought to light by a reporter.
 Mattis relieved the battalion commander from duty because the lack of reporting and because the number of civilian deaths "should have alerted him that something very out of the ordinary ... had occurred."
 He then recommended letters of reprimand for the division commander and two colonels, stating, "[b]y their actions or inactions, they demonstrated lack of due diligence."
 This action forced the senior officers to leave active service.

 Three-year-old Ayesha Younis Salim after she was shot dead by U.S. Marines.
 Her face is marked with the number 12 in red sharpie, to distinguish between the dead bodies.
 To her left is her ten-year-old sister Sabaa and to her right is her eight-year-old brother Mohammed.
 At the bottom of the photo is the arm of her five-year-old sister Zainab.